Our Team in Viet Nam

 Representative

-Prior to joining UNFPA in 2017, Matt Jackson was a diplomat at the Foreign and Commonwealth Office (FCO) including at the UK Mission to the United Nations in New York as Head of International Development and Climate Change where he negotiated the Sustainable Development Goals.
-Previous FCO roles include Head of Strategic Programmes focussed on human rights and gender equality; Chief of Staff to the UK Foreign Secretary’s Special Representative on Climate Change; and Head of the Europe Climate Change and Energy and Climate Economic Teams.
-Matt has also worked for the Organisation for Economic Cooperation and Development (OECD) in Paris, and as Team Leader on Sustainable Development at the UK Department for Environment, Food and Rural Affairs (Defra).
+Matt has over twenty years’ experience in international fora specialising in sustainable development, gender equality, human rights and climate change.
+Matt previously worked at the UK Foreign and Commonwealth Office serving at the UK Mission to the United Nations in New York as Head of International Development and Climate Change (2013-2016).
+Other FCDO roles include Head of Strategic Programmes (human rights and gender equality); Chief of Staff to the UK Special Representative on Climate Change; and Head of the Europe Climate Change Team (2009-2013).
+Matt has also worked for the Organisation for Economic Cooperation and Development (OECD), and as Team Leader on Sustainable Development at the UK Department for Environment (Defra) (2002-2009).
+Matt holds an MSc in International Development from SOAS, University of London and a BA (double hons) in Spanish and French from the University of Manchester.

 UNODC_Minh